Georgy-Khachatryan/MeshDecimationTools/README.md

 geometry_descs[0].vertices     = (float*)triangle_mesh.vertices.data();
 geometry_descs[0].vertex_count = triangle_mesh.vertices.size();
 ```
 Multiple geometries can be passed to the LOD build algorithms.
-All geometries of a single mesh are decimated together which results in no seams at higher LODs.
+All geometries of a single mesh are decimated together which results in no seams at higher LODs at the geometric boundaries.
 ```
 MdtTriangleMeshDesc mesh_desc = {}; // Default initialize to zero (zero is a safe default for all optional settings). mesh_desc.geometry_descs      = geometry_descs;